franalvarez21/TowerOfPain/README.md

 ## Details

-Nice to have (pending):
+Nice to have (under consideration):
 - Better sound control (for emulation compatibility)
 - Better map and enemy spawning (currently uses a simple walker method, could be better)
 - Code space optimizations.
-- 15 out of 20 enemies are available (current code capacity is at 98%)

 ## Compilation log

+June 17, 2021.
+V1.2.0

+Sketch uses 28536 bytes (99%) of program storage space.
+Maximum is 28672 bytes.
+Global variables use 1530 bytes (59%) of dynamic memory, leaving 1030 bytes for local variables.
+Maximum is 2560 bytes.

 June 10, 2021.
 V1.1.2